skshmtrip/Formula-1-Lap-Time-Analysis/README.md

 Laps affected by incidents or outliers were removed to ensure clean, independent comparisons.

 ## HYPOTHESIS TESTING
-To see how track and air temps mess with lap times, I used the Random Forest model to simulate Max Verstappen’s qualifying laps at Miami GP across different environmental conditions.
+To see how track and air temps affect with lap times, I used the Random Forest model to simulate Max Verstappen’s qualifying laps at Miami GP across different environmental conditions.
 Then I ran t-tests on these predicted lap times to check if the differences were significant.
 ### Testing Process:
 1. Set up the simulations:
    - Driver Number: 1 (Max Verstappen)